Certificate Level 6 – Minor Award

 Diploma Level 7 – Minor Award

-SHEP is pleased to announce that this two year part-time course will commence again in UCC in September 2017.
+This two year part-time course will commence again in UCC in September 2019.

 Programme Aims and Objectives

 This two-year Level 6/Level 7 programme is a collaboration between ACE and The Social and Health Education Project (SHEP) under the academic leadership of the School of Applied Social Studies and the School of Psychology.
 It draws on the ethos and work of The Social and Health Education Project (SHEP).
 It will be of particular interest to those who work as professionals or as volunteers in the facilitation of personal and social development in the community.
 It provides an academic orientation to the key concepts and theoretical frameworks relevant to personal, social and health education.

 The two-year programme is targeted at i) those who have undergone experiential training in SHEP, ii) practitioners in the facilitation of personal and social development in the community and iii) values-driven activists working for individual and community health and well-being.
 Applicants who have undertaken prior training with SHEP will be at an advantage.
 Other candidates may apply but must demonstrate a clear commitment to personal and social change.

 Course Duration and Venue

 The programme will be offered on a part-time basis over two academic years.
 The course will run in UCC, in the main campus, on one evening per week (Wednesdays, normally 7pm-10pm) and approximately 10 (weekend) days each year from September to May.